Around the world

 Rwanda: Alongside the Rwandan government, we’re pioneering a new approach to improve the nations’ literacy levels.
 We’re increasing the number of quality children’s books, setting up reading clubs and supporting parents and teachers.

 Emergencies: After a disaster hits, children always tell us the same thing: they want to get back to school.
 We’re making sure that education is a fundamental part of our emergency responses.
-In 2014, we helped 440,000 children in conflict-affected and fragile states enrol in primary education, 170,000 of them for the first time.
+In 2018, our Education in Emergency programmes provided essential education support to more than 290,000 children across 19 countries.

 Child refugees: We’ve teamed up with the UN refugee agency UNHCR and Pearson to shine a light on efforts to provide education to the world’s refugees.
 We want to identify the projects with the most promise of contributing to wider change, then document and promote them.